 A closer look at the living room reveals the small accents in white that add contemporary flair to the minimalist home.
 These include the two white light fixtures, designed to look like stylized flowers, and a tripod lamp.

 The brickwork continues into the kitchen and dining room, adding texture to the minimalist wooden cabinets.
 The preparation area is kept somewhat separate from the pantry.
 A spacious wood and white island has dining space for four, in addition to the more formal dining area adjacent.

 The dining room shares a wall with the living room, including the passthrough fireplace.
 Open spaces on either side allow the rooms to flow, yet remain distinct.

 Following the stairs to the second floor, we enter the smaller family room and library.
 This is a spacious area that could easily be made into a nursery or children’s room if necessary.
 Panoramic windows let in plenty of natural light, and are covered by airy sheer curtains.

 As we move into the primary bathroom, we see another wooden plank accent wall, which contrasts with the gray fabric headboard.
 A matching floor lamp sits across the bed from the lamp on the nightstand.

 The spacious guest bathroom features faux travertine tile and wooden panelling.
 A trough sink features two contemporary chromed faucets.
 Above the vanity is a single expansive mirror.

-The master bathroom is fully tiled in a rich, warm beige, and features a small privacy wall separating the soaking tub from the commode.
+The primary bathroom is fully tiled in a rich, warm beige, and features a small privacy wall separating the soaking tub from the commode.
 A full-length bathroom mirror is visible to the left.